coolinmc6/front-end-dev/questions-javascript.md

 ### How would you implement currying for any function?

-- Curring is partial invocation of a function.
+- Currying is partial invocation of a function.
 Currying means that the first few arguments of a function are pre-processed and a function is returned.
 The returning function can add more arguments to the curried function.

 ```js
 function addBase(base){